-For example, my Make Every Sale course is a 100% virtual sales training program of mine.
+For example, my Private Sales Training Community course is a 100% virtual sales training program of mine.
 Since it is 100% virtual, I can offer hundreds of dollars for every sale I make, whether it's at the normal $1,997 price or any promotional price down to $997.
 It's all profit to me.

 So create a default commission percentage that is low - 10% - but as I load new products into my commission programs there is an override feature that lets me set the commission for that product as either a dollar amount or a percentage.